 The birth of a child is one of the most important events in one’s life – other than the celebration; it brings maturity and responsibility to the parents.
-It also brings seriousness regarding our financial life and if we talk about priority of goals, sometimes Child Future Plan is even a shade above retirement planning.
+It also brings seriousness regarding our financial life and if we talk about the priority of goals, sometimes Child Future Plan is even a shade above retirement planning.

 Child Future Plan – before birth

 So what’s the solution?
 It’s always prudent to enter into a situation well prepared and in a planned manner which is going to affect your financial Life.
-In fact planning for child’s future and managing of the finances should start much before a child is born.
+In fact, planning for child’s future and managing the finances should start much before a child is born.
 Have a proper plan (please read this as planning because people think a plan means a product) for the children’s future.
-You can do following few things as soon as you get married:
+You can do the following few things as soon as you get married:

 - Start a baby fund by regularly setting aside an amount every month to manage the expenses related to vaccinations and other medical check-ups.
-This amount has to be increased by an appropriate amount if both parents are working and after the child’s birth the wife is planning to quit the job or remain on leave even after maternity leave is over.
+This amount has to be increased by an appropriate amount if both parents are working and after the child’s birth, the wife is planning to quit the job or remain on leave even after maternity leave is over.

 Must Read –LIC Jeevan Ankur